A Yorkshire Dales Waterfalls Walk (4 Waterfalls in 1 Mile)

 Just upstream along the beck is the upper part of East Gill Force.
 Cross over the bridge and follow the path and this waterfall will be easily sighted!
 In front of the upper East Gill Force is a large, flat rock area allowing you to get fairly close to the waterfall without needing to take a dip.

-Optional detour to an Abandoned Farmhouse and Incredible Viewpoint
+Head East to an Abandoned Farmhouse and Incredible Viewpoint

 From East Gill Force, keep following the path over the top of the waterfall and east towards Crackpot Hall.
 This is the name of the now-abandoned farmhouse building that stands in ruins at the top of the valley.
 Perched on the hillside it offers fantastic views of the surrounding area, even on the rainiest of days, as I can attest to!